pepers/SYSC3303-Project/Iteration4/src/README.txt

 				- coming from Client? or Server?
 	- 2. Delay a packet.
 		- 1. RRQ
+			- how long of a delay?
 				- which RRQ (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 2. WRQ
+- how long of a delay?
 				- which WRQ (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 3. DATA
+			- how long of a delay?
 				- which DATA (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 4. ACK
+			- how long of a delay?
 				- which ACK (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 5. ERROR
+			- how long of a delay?
 				- which ERROR (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 	- 3. Duplicate a packet.
 		- 1. RRQ
+			- how long of a delay between duplicated packets?
 				- which RRQ (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 2. WRQ
+			- how long of a delay between duplicated packets?
 				- which WRQ (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 3. DATA
+			- how long of a delay between duplicated packets?
 				- which DATA (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 4. ACK
+			- how long of a delay between duplicated packets?
 				- which ACK (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 		- 5. ERROR
+			- how long of a delay between duplicated packets?
 				- which ERROR (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 	- 4. Send a packet.
 		- 1. RRQ
 			- enter a filename